Zylann/godot_voxel/doc/source/module_development.md

 - Use data structures that are fit to the most frequent use over time (will often be either array, vector or hash map).
 - Consider statistics if their impact is negligible.
 It helps users to monitor how well the module performs even in release builds.
 - Profile your code, in release mode.
 This module is Tracy-friendly, see `util/profiling.hpp`.
+- Care about alignment when making data structures.
+For exmaple, pack fields smaller than 4 bytes so they use space better

 ### Godot API